 You'd be remiss, and kicking yourself, for skipping the other boroughs of New York City outside of Manhattan.
 Brooklyn, for instance, is the dark prince of avant-garde arts and eats, particularly in the neighborhoods of DUMBO, Williamsburg and Bushwick.
 Queens is a world map of cultures, with nearly half the population foreign-born.
 (For example, one of the largest Greek populations outside of Greece lives in Astoria, which means lots of moussaka and tzatziki.)
 The Bronx has the famous zoo (one that features animals, another populated by wild Yankees fans), plus loads of green space (manicured and untamed) and blue expanses (the waterfront City Island).

-For more inspirations, peruse the "Not For Tourists" guidebook series, which covers the trodden and less-trodden parts of select cities, including Amsterdam, New Orleans and Minneapolis.
-Or ask the first hip local you see where they live and then secretly tail them.
+For more inspirations, peruse the "Not For Tourists" guidebook series, which covers the trodden and less-trodden parts of select cities, including Amsterdam, New Orleans and Paris.
+Or ask the first hip locals you see where they live and then secretly tail them.

 You May Also Like